fabiofalopes/lexi/README.md

 ```

 **Note:**
-- The project uses [llm-reader](https://github.com/m92vyas/llm-reader) (async, headless browser-based).
+- The `requirements.txt` file includes necessary libraries like `trafilatura`, `readability-lxml`, `beautifulsoup4`, `youtube-transcript-api`, and libraries for `llm-reader`'s page fetching.
-- You may need to install Playwright browsers for llm-reader:
+- You may need to install Playwright browsers for the page fetching part used by the `llm-reader` method:
   ```bash
   pip install playwright
   playwright install